franalgaba/neural-network-cairo/README.md

   - A hidden layer 𝑎[1] will have 10 units with ReLU activation.
   - Output layer 𝑎[2] will have 10 units corresponding to the ten digit classes with softmax activation.

-Functionalities implemented in Cairo 1:
+Functionalities implemented in Cairo 1.0:
  - Matrix implementation.
+ - Tensor implementation.
  - 8-bit weight quantization.
+ - Fully connected layer.
  - ReLU layer imaplementation.
  - Softmax activation.